informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 ## Liveness Scenarios

-**TODO: update**

-Let *startHeader* be *refHeader* when core verification is called (*trustedHeader*) and *startTime* be the time core verification is invoked.
+Let *startHeader* be *LightStore.LatestVerified* when core verification is called (*trustedHeader*) and *startTime* be the time core verification is invoked.

-In order to ensure liveness, *trustedStore* always needs to contain a header whose time is within the trusting period.
-To ensure this, core verification needs to add new headers to *trustedStore*, before all headers in *trustedStore* expire.
+In order to ensure liveness, *LightStore* always needs to contain a verified (or initially trusted) header whose time is within the trusting period.
+To ensure this, core verification needs to add new headers to *LightStore* and verify them, before all headers in *LightStore* expire.

 #### Many changes in validator set

+ Let's consider `Pivot` implements bisection, that is, it halves the distance.
  Assume the case where the validator set changes completely in each block.
-Then the bisection method in this specification needs to sequentially all headers.
+Then the method in this specification needs to sequentially verify all headers.
 That is, for

 - *W = log_2 (targetHeight - startHeader.Height)*,

-*W* headers need to be downloaded and checked before the header of height *startHeader.Height + 1* is added to *trustedStore*.
+*W* headers need to be downloaded and checked before the header of height *startHeader.Height + 1* is added to *LightStore*.

 - Let *Comp*
   be the local computation time needed to check headers and signatures for one header.
 - Then we need in the worst case *Comp + 2 Delta* to download and check one header.
-- Then the first time a header could be added to *trustedStore* is startTime + W * (Comp + 2 Delta)
+- Then the first time a verified header could be added to *LightStore* is startTime + W * (Comp + 2 Delta)
-- [TP] However, it can only be added if we still have a header in *trustedStore*, which is not expired, that is only the case if
+- [TP] However, it can only be added if we still have a header in *LightStore*, which is not expired, that is only the case if
     - startHeader.Time > startTime + WCG * (Comp + 2 Delta) -